Close

 Sponsors

-Generous support for Pat Oleszko: Fool Disclosure is provided by Girlfriend Fund and Will Palley.
+Generous support for Pat Oleszko: Fool Disclosure is provided by Julie Augur, Girlfriend Fund, and Will Palley.
+Additional support is provided by Thomas Berger.

 Major support for the Pat Oleszko: Fool Disclosure exhibition catalog is provided by the Eva Hesse Initiative for New Sculpture and the Every Page Foundation.
 Generous support is provided by David Peter Francis, New York.